1. Home

 • Stock Adjustments are made when a stock count is performed, and the counted numbers differ from the system numbers.

-• The system number is calculated by summing all the stock movements on transactions.
+• System numbers are calculated by summing all the stock movements on transactions.

-• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory Report.
+• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory.

 Transfer Issued

-• Transfer Issued (transactions) are only needed if your inventory is stored in multiple locations and you keep counts for each location.
+• Transfer Issued (transactions) are only needed if inventory is stored in multiple locations and counts are kept for each location.

 • For example, a Transfer Issued (transaction) is created at head office to transfer stock to a branch.